talkjs/tutorials/how-to-shard-a-conversation/how-to-shard-a-group-chat-in-talkjs.md

 ## Executing the script to add users and conversations

 The sample script contains four functions.
-The `createUsers()` method creates six users.
+The `setupUsers()` method creates six users.
 The other three methods, `setupConversation1()`, `setupConversation2()`, and `setupConversation3()`, creates three conversations with two users each.
 Ensure that you enter your app ID in the `appId` field and your secret key in the `secretKey` field.
 You can find them both on your TalkJS dashboard.
-Note that each conversation has the same subject so that every user assigned feels like they're being added to the same conversation.
+The `request()` helper method executes all the API calls.
+Note that each conversation has the same subject and an associated shard number.
+The shard number is shown only for the purpose of this demo.

 ## Setting the theme for your chat